 Korean brands available in Japan

-Amuse – the product “Skin Tune Vegan Cover Cushion” is their first product to receive EVE Vegan certification (Expertise Vegane Europe), which certifies that the product is free of animal ingredients and not tested on live animals (English).
+Amuse – the product “Skin Tune Vegan Cover Cushion” has EVE Vegan certification (Expertise Vegane Europe) (English).
 The English-language product page states that the formula and package are free of animal products or by-products and that it is 100% cruelty-free.
-The other Amuse products are not listed as vegan.
-It does not appear to be sold in physical stores in Japan.
+They also have an EVE Vegan certified eyeshadow palette, the Eye Vegan Sheer Palette (English-language product page).
+The products do not appear to be sold in physical stores in Japan, but can be purchased online.

 Dear Dahlia (link is to the global, English-language site) is a luxury vegan beauty brand that sells products for the lips, face and eyes.
-The brand is certified cruelty-free by PETA.
+The brand is certified cruelty-free by PETA (English-language link).
 They are particularly strong in the lip product category.
 They also sell makeup goods such as brushes and micellar water.
+They are available at locations from Hokkaido to Kyushu.
 Check the list of locations in Japan that carry their products here.

 Online purchase link: Rakuten Ichiba